-Cesarean delivery — also known as a C-section — is a surgical procedure used to deliver a baby through incisions in the mother's abdomen and uterus.
+Cesarean delivery (C-section) is used to deliver a baby through surgical incisions made in the abdomen and uterus.

-If you're pregnant, knowing what to expect during a C-section — both during the procedure and afterward — can help you prepare.
+If you're pregnant, knowing what to expect during and after a C-section can help you prepare.

 Why it's done

 Health care providers might recommend a C-section if: